-Hi, my name is Martha Levi and I want to talk to you about whole-wheat sourdough bread and share a tip or two.
+Hi, my name is Martha Levi.
+I want to talk to you about whole-wheat sourdough bread and share a tip or two.

-We first started making sourdough bread with a mixture of 70% white flour and 30% wheat flour.
-That was really easy to manage.
-The dough was beautiful it was bubbly and awesome.
+At the outset, when making sourdough bread, we blended 70% white and 30% wheat flour, which was easy to manage.
+The dough was beautiful—bubbly and awesome.

-Then we thought, “You know we really want to do whole wheat bread for the nutritional benefits.
+Then we thought, “You know, we want to make whole wheat bread for its nutritional benefits.
 Right?
-It’s better for you it’s got more nutrients.
-So let’s just do it.”
+It’s better for you; it’s got more nutrients.
+So let’s do it.”

 So we just did it and said, “Well, we’ll just do it!”
-But it didn’t turn out very good.
+But it didn’t turn out very well.

-It was super dense as whole wheat can be.
-Part of the reason that whole wheat bread is denser than white bread is because of the bran and the germ.
+It was super dense, as whole wheat can be.
+Part of the reason that whole wheat bread is denser than white bread is the bran and the germ.
 White flour has the bran and the germ sifted out.
 That’s why it’s more white.

-The germ is the little nugget of nutrients in the middle and the bran is the dark outside part of the wheat.
+The germ is the little nugget of nutrients in the middle, and the bran is the dark outside part of the wheat.
 That has all been sifted out; those parts are heavier.
-Also when you grind it up the bran has these jagged edges. so as the bread raises its pops the bubbles constantly.
+Also, the bran has these jagged edges when you grind it up.
+So, as the bread rises, it pops bubbles constantly.
 That’s another reason that it’s denser.
 It just can’t be light and fluffy with the bran popping everything.

 Tip #1